CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 Building our first plugin
 =========================

 From now on we will build our plugin step by step.
 In the `spyder pomodoro timer repository`_ you will find the final version of the code for you to take a look, in case we are missing any detail.

 .. _spyder pomodoro timer repository: https://github.com/map0logo/spyder-pomodoro-timer

 Widgets
 ~~~~~~~

 The best way to start building our plugin is to implement its graphical components in the ``widgets.py`` file.
 Let's call the initial unedited version ``INITIAL``.

-In `INITIAL`_, the ``widgets.py`` file is as follows.
+In `INITIAL`_, the ``widgets.py`` file is as follows:

 .. code-block:: python